-An LLP will have to file 2 types of MCA annual return each financial year, namely Form 8 & Form 11.
+An LLP will have to file 2 types of MCA annual returns each financial year, namely Form 8 & Form 11.

 Part A in Form 8 consists of Statement of Solvency and Part B consists of Statement of Accounts, Statement of Income & Expenditure.
 This form is filed within 30 days from the end of 6 months of the financial year along with some prescribed fee, digitally signed by 2 designated partners and certified by a chartered accountant/company secretary/cost accountant.

 To be filed within 60 days from the closure of the financial year with the prescribed fee, i.e. 30th of May each year.
-Form 11 contains information about the number of partners, a total number of partners, total contribution received by all partners, details of body corporate as partners and summary of partners.
+Form 11 contains information about the number of partners, the total number of partners, total contribution received by all partners, details of body corporate as partners, and a summary of partners.

 Income Tax Return